Lost-Outpost/moonlit-tales/README.md

 # Installation

 Installation is handled through [GDLauncher](https://gdlauncher.com/) with a one-click install of the modlist.
+Download the latest release from [here](https://github.com/Lost-Outpost/moonlit-tales/releases)

 # Issues

 For issues, provide details in the [Moonlit Tales Github](https://github.com/Lost-Outpost/moonlit-tales/issues).
 Please provide as much info as you can (screenshots are great).